edcompton/robots/README.md

 6. Output: Simple formatted array of final positions per robot execution.

-## General approach

-1. Work through each of the above problems sequentially.
-Pseudo code and commit frequently.

-2. Create version that works using only the command line, e.g.

-- run file,
-- provide inputs,
-- receive outputs.

-Find a method of validating results, in addition to the sample inputs provided.

-3. Create error handling once 'perfect' route is established, to account for variation in coordinate input/structure.
-Test various combinations.

 ## Considerations

-1. Coordinate storing: if the number of coordinates is 3,

-- if first number is > 5, x = 1 digit, y = 2 digits.
-- If first number is < 5 and second number is > 5, x = 2 y = 1.
-- If first number is 5 and second is 0, x = 2, y = 1.
-- If all numbers < 5, not possible to distinguish intentional cut of coordinates, but as playing area is a rectangle not a fatal issue as long as rules are applied consistently when storing robot coords - can assume that x = 2, y = 1.

-2. Movement Forward: N = y+1 E = x+1 S = y-1 W = x-1
+1. Movement Forward: N = y+1 E = x+1 S = y-1 W = x-1

-3. Need to manage lost scenario - use a for loop over map or forEach, so it's possible to break from the loop.
+2. Need to manage lost scenario - use a for loop over map or forEach, so it's possible to break from the loop.

-4. Sort input storing - use a global object for the purposes of this exercise.
+3. Sort input storing - use a global object for the purposes of this exercise.

-5. Ensure considerations made for long sequences - something to bear in mind, but shouldn't be an issue with the method considered.
+4. Ensure error handling for long sequences - something to bear in mind, but shouldn't be an issue with the method considered.